88%

 Removing a leaked secret in a new commit does not erase it from history.
 Anyone with the repo can still pull it back.

-Trestle will scan every commit on every branch, applying the same detection rules as your working tree, so old leaks stop hiding in plain sight.
+Trestle scans every commit on every branch, applying the same detection rules as your working tree, so old leaks stop hiding in plain sight.

-Open source and free for personal use.
-Pro adds remediation guidance as well as commercial licensing and per-seat pricing that scales as you grow.
+Open source and free Community edition.
+Pro adds remediation guidance and secret exposure analysis, as well as priority support.

 Trestle is a single static binary: no runtime to install, nothing to configure.
 Download a build for your platform, or compile from source.